 - Share permissions on the items you own with other users or roles.

 - Assign ownership of something to another user.
-To change ownership of an item, edit it from the Items page.

 Users can be granted permissions on resources, and these permissions may supersede the permissions available to them through their role.
 (In fact, it is not even necessary for a user to belong to a role.)